atisharma/matlib/README.md

 ### Unfinished

 - There are currently no tests
-- Schur decomposition, Kroneker product
+- Kroneker product
+- N4SID, MOESP B and D matrices
 - Other system ID algorithms
 - Continuous-time state space integration
 - Control theory tools such as a Riccati equation solver, Lyapunov solver
-- optimisers such as an L-BFGS implementation
 - Saving and loading of matrices
 - Complex matrices (lacking in Neanderthal)